favna/ribbon/Docs/docs.md

 <a name="module_invite"></a>

 ## invite ⇒ <code>MessageEmbed</code>
-Info InviteCommnad - Gets the invite link for the bot
+Info InviteCommand - Gets the invite link for the bot
 **Aliases**: `inv`, `links`, `shill`

 **Returns**: <code>MessageEmbed</code> - Invite link along with other links